maciej-u/readme-evolution/README.md

 **In the seventh repository**, the documentation had matured.
 I included comprehensive SQL queries and validation checks, ensuring methodological clarity and a clear overview for reviewers.
 - `04_Seventh_README_M3S1_DA.png` - _The seventh project submission for Module 3 Sprint 1 - Retention Cohorts & Churn, which included more detailed documentation._ ![Seventh README Screenshot](images/04_Seventh_README_M3S1_DA.png)

 **The eighth repository** was a leap in structure and user-centric design.
-It contained a well-organized listing of contents, including detailed methodologies and results, enhancing the usefulness of the repository.
+It contained a well-organised listing of contents, including detailed methodologies and results, enhancing the usefulness of the repository.
 - `05_Eighth_README_M3S2_DA.png` - _A significant enhancement in the documentation for Funnels & A/B Tests during Module 3 Sprint 2, featuring structured headings and embedded links._ ![Eighth README Screenshot](images/05_Eighth_README_M3S2_DA.png)

 **By the ninth repository**, I offered a clear and welcoming introduction to the projects, along with methodically described SQL files and analysis workbooks, which provided an in-depth understanding of the work involved.